 North Shore Ice Cream Shops: 6 Spots for Sweet Treats

 It’s cold, creamy and sweet.
-What’s not to love about ice cream on a hot summer’s day?
+What’s not to love about ice cream?
 In fact, New Englanders have been downing the frozen confection since early colonists carried recipes with them from the olde country.
-And those folks just happen to be the ancestors of today’s Massachusetts’ North Shore area.
+And those folks just happen to be the ancestors of today’s North Shore in Massachusetts.
 So join the tradition and check out the top North Shore ice cream shops.

 Captain Dusty’s Ice Cream (Manchester-by-the-Sea)

 This hole-in-the-wall gem with friendly service, located in downtown Manchester-by-the-Sea, lies across the street from a park and harbor, just down the way from Singing Beach.